7 of the worst phrases to hear from your leadership

 7. Anything involving “100% accountability” when off-duty.

-This means that something terrible happened or that someone did something terribly stupid.
+This means that something terrible has happened or that someone has done something terribly stupid.

-It comes in all shapes and sizes — "Ladi dadi, everybody" and "All-hands on deck."
-This always sucks because your leadership probably aren't heartless machines.
-They enjoy weekends and time off, too.
+It comes in all shapes and sizes — “Ladi dadi, everybody” and “All-hands on deck.”
+This always sucks because your leadership probably isn’t heartless machines.
+They also enjoy weekends and time off.
+Which is probably why the blame gets shifted to a battle buddy.

 Even your First Sergeant wants to spend the weekend NOT at their desk yelling at idiots.
-(Photo by Lance Cpl.
+(U.S. Marine Corps/Lance Cpl.
 Dana Beesley)